michaelnny/alpha_zero/README.md

   - `run_training_v2.py` trains the agent following AlphaZero paper (without using evaluation to select 'best' player)
   - `eval_agent.py` evaluate the agents by playing the Gomoku game in terminal mode, only supports AlphaZero vs. AlphaZero mode
   - `eval_agent_gui.py` evaluate the agents by launching a simple GUI program to play Gomoku, supports AlphaZero vs. AlphaZero mode, and Human vs. AlphaZero mode
-* `mcts.py` contains the MCTS node and UCT tree-search algorithm.
+* `mcts_v1.py` contains the MCTS node and UCT tree-search algorithm.
+* `mcts_v2.py` contains the optimized version of MCTS node and UCT tree-search algorithm, which use Numpy arrays to store tree statistics.
 * `pipeline_v1.py` contains the functions to run self-play, training, and evaluation loops (following AlphaGo Zero paper, evaluation is used to select best player to generate self-play samples)
 * `pipeline_v2.py` contains the functions to run training, and evaluation loops (following AlphaZero paper, evaluation is only used to monitoring performance)